STRUDEL: Self-Training with Uncertainty Dependent Label Refinement across Domains: Experiments and Results

 \subsection{Implementation Details}

 We implemented the proposed framework and all baseline experiments in Pytorch v.1.6.0\footnoteref{note1}.
 Experiments were performed employing the Adam optimizer with default parameters (betas=(0.9, 0.999), eps=1e-08), learning rate 1e-4 and batch size 4.
 Image intensities were normalized to zero-mean and unit-variance and axial slices center cropped to a consistent size of $192 \times 192$ pixels across all datasets.
 Standard spatial augmentation techniques (flipping, rotation, scaling, and elastic transformation) were used during training for regularization.
 In self-training, the size of the random subset per iteration is set to $P=35$.
 The thresholds to obtain binary segmentation maps for the creation of pseudo-labels were set to 0.5 and 0.75 for the network prediction and LPA, respectively.
 The high threshold for LPA mitigates hypersensitive responses.
 We use 80 epochs for training from scratch and 20 epochs for fine-tuning.
-For uncertainty estimation, we set the number of forward passes to $C = 10$ as a trade-off between quality and training efficiency.
+We set the number of stochastic forward passes to $C = 10$.
+We found that increasing $C$ further does not improve the segmentation performance.
 The drop-out rate was set to 0.2.
 No explicit post-processing was performed in any experiment.
 A Geforce Titan RTX GPU was predominantly used for training and testing.